RaitCode/Functional-Test-System-for-Arduino-Using-NI-MyDAQ/README.md

  &nbsp;&nbsp;&nbsp;&nbsp;•Use of SubVIs for modular code structure
  &nbsp;&nbsp;&nbsp;&nbsp;•Queues for efficient inter-process communication
  &nbsp;&nbsp;&nbsp;&nbsp;•Type Definitions (TypeDefs) to ensure consistent data types across the application
-These techniques demonstrate solid software engineering practices and ensure the test system is responsive and easy to extend.
+ &nbsp;&nbsp;&nbsp;&nbsp;These techniques demonstrate solid software engineering practices and ensure the test system is responsive and easy to extend.

 **Hardware Used**
   •	Arduino Uno